madumlao/wsl2-tools/README.md

 To install, include the `bin` directory in your PATH.

+Tools that make system changes require powershell to be installed.

 ## Tools
 ### wsl2-ip
 Lists the IP address of the current wsl2 machine.